🌋 1. Mineralogy and Paleontology 🩕

 Herbivorous dinosaurs Triceratops horridus Upper Cretaceous Quadruped, three horns, bony frill Defense and social display

-Stegosaurus ungulatus Upper Jurassic Quadruped, dorsal plates and tail spines Defense and thermoregulation
+Stegosaurus ungulatus Late Jurassic Quadruped, dorsal plates and tail spikes Defense and thermoregulation

-Brachiosaurus altithorax Upper Jurassic Giant sauropod, long neck, feeding at height North America
+Brachiosaurus altithorax Late Jurassic Giant sauropod, long neck, high browsing North America

-Marine reptiles Ichthyosaurus communis Upper Triassic Streamlined body, fins, fast swimming Dolphin-like marine reptile
+Marine reptiles Ichthyosaurus communis Late Triassic Streamlined body, fins, fast swimming Dolphin-like marine reptile

-Plesiosaurus dolichodeirus Upper Jurassic Long neck, four paddle-like limbs Piscivorous predator
+Plesiosaurus dolichodeirus Late Jurassic Long neck, four paddle-shaped limbs Fish-eating predator

-Mosasaurus hoffmanni Upper Cretaceous Carnivorous marine reptile, cousin of the monitor lizards Large size, open ocean
+Mosasaurus hoffmanni Upper Cretaceous Carnivorous marine reptile, cousin of monitor lizards Large size, open ocean

-Amphibians Acanthostega gunnari Devonian First aquatic tetrapod with webbed toes Water-land transition
+Amphibians Acanthostega gunnari Devonian First aquatic tetrapod with webbed digits Transition from water to land

 Eryops megacephalus Permian Massive terrestrial amphibian, broad head, sharp teeth Early predator